 The Object Podcast

 Exploring the surprising, true stories behind museum objects.
 Produced by the Minneapolis Institute of Art and hosted by Tim Gihring, the series offers an object’s view of us—our ambitions, our creativity, our humanity.
-Touching on race, class, immigration, gender, and other issues that continue to shape the world today, it’s the museum as you’ve never heard it before.
-Season five is underway on Apple Podcasts, Google Podcasts, Stitcher, and wherever podcasts are available.
+Touching on issues that continue to shape the world today, it’s the museum as you’ve never heard it before.
+Season six is underway on Apple Podcasts, Soundcloud, and wherever podcasts are available.
 New episodes added every month.

 The Object Podcast

 Exploring the surprising, true stories behind museum objects.
 Produced by the Minneapolis Institute of Art and hosted by Tim Gihring, the series offers an object’s view of us—our ambitions, our creativity, our humanity.
-Touching on race, class, immigration, gender, and other issues that continue to shape the world today, it’s the museum as you’ve never heard it before.
-Season five is underway on Apple Podcasts, Google Podcasts, Stitcher, and wherever podcasts are available.
+Touching on issues that continue to shape the world today, it’s the museum as you’ve never heard it before.
+Season six is underway on Apple Podcasts, Soundcloud, and wherever podcasts are available.
 New episodes added every month.

 The Object Podcast Self-Guided Tour